Ksound22/crud-app-for-php-fcc-article/README.md

 ## Project Structure

-- `index.php`: The main page that lists all movies.
+- `index.php`: the main page that lists all movies.
-- `create.php`: The page to create a new movie.
+- `create.php`: the page to create a new movie.
-- `update.php`: The page to update an existing movie.
+- `update.php`: the page to update an existing movie.
-- `delete.php`: The page to delete a movie.
+- `delete.php`: the page to delete a movie.
 - `mongo_atlas_setup.php`: MongoDB connection setup.
-- `.env`: Environment variables (not included in the repository).
+- `.env`: environment variables (not included in the repository).
-- `vendor/`: Composer dependencies (not included in the repository).
+- `vendor/`: composer dependencies (not included in the repository).